Robass-Atif/DSA/README.md

 2. Navigate to the DOS Shell project: `cd dos-shell`
 3. Follow the instructions in the project's README file to set up and run the command-line interface.

-## Contributing

-If you'd like to contribute to the improvement of these projects or add new features, please follow the guidelines outlined in the `CONTRIBUTING.md` file.

 ## License